 It can be a challenge to find what hurts and helps your emotional health.
 Your diet could be playing a role in worsening your emotional health as certain foods can make you irritable, worsen anxiety or depression, etc.

-Taking a long, hard look at the types of foods you’re putting in your body could help you stabilize your emotional health.
-If you find this to be unhelpful or just not as helpful as you’d like, consider seeking help from a medical professional for your emotional struggles.
-They will have more options both natural and medical to help you stabilize your emotions.
+Taking a long, hard look at the types of foods, you’re putting in your body could help you stabilize your emotional health.
+If you find this unhelpful or just not as helpful as you’d like, consider seeking help from a medical professional for your emotional struggles.
+They will have more options, both natural and medical, to help you stabilize your emotions.